Shazaw/OmahTIAcademy_Hands_On_Practice_Cysec/README.md

-# Fundamental Cyber Security Classes
+# Fundamental Cyber Security Classes (OmahTI Academy 2025)
 Hey everyone, I put some of the practice questions here, look in the folders for the ones I mention in the meeting

 Some of these files are from picoCTF